omniosorg/omniosorg.github.io/_docs/info/lxzones.md

 LX Zones, unlike ipkg or lipkg zones, do not have individual boot environments.
 If you update and create a new BE, any LX zones are not explicitly updated.
 LX zones use lofs mounts to remap the global zone's `/usr/bin` into `/native/usr/bin` inside the LX zone.
-The zone's contents stay constant no matter which BE you're using.
+The zone content stays constant no matter which BE you're using.